How to install a Windows 11 VM using LXD

 :warning:This needs to be run as root

 ⓘYou might get a message “Required tool “hivexregedit” is missing” and “Required tool “wimlib-imagex” is missing”.
-You can easily install the first one using the following command: apt-get install libwin-hivex-perl and the second one using apt-get install wimtools
+You can easily install all the needed dependencies using the following command: sudo apt-get install -y --no-install-recommends genisoimage libwin-hivex-perl rsync wimtools

 ⓘYou might also get a message “failed to create overlay” depending on the file system you use.
 This does not hinder the process, rather it will just do things the alternative way which may take a few min longer